 The sewing looks accurate, and the fabric is super soft, i.e. softer than a T-shirt from regular cotton.
 It is so soft, you want to sleep in it! <3

 ONNO T-shirts come in size XXS to XXL for women and XS to 3XL for men.
 Their size chart uses flat measurements.
 Thus, you will have to double the measures to obtain your breast circumference in inches.
 Multiple that number by 2.54 to get the measure in centimeters.

 Their T-shirts come in up to 18 different colors for short sleeves and seven colors for long sleeves.
-The color of the T-shirt in the OOTD is called moos green.
-They also offer organic canvas totes.
+The color’s name of the T-shirt in the OOTD is moos green.
+ONNO also offers organic canvas totes.

 The ONNO T-shirt shown in the OOTD costs $29.
 If you wear your T-shirts only for one year every 2 weeks, your cost-per-wear will be about $1.12.
-This cost is very acceptable for a better quality T-shirt, in general, and a great deal for a T-shirt this soft and nicely crafted.
+This cost is very acceptable for a better quality T-shirt, in general, and a great deal for this soft and nicely crafted T-shirt.
 Thumbs up for the ONNO T-shirt!